 I am summarizing my experience, conversations I had lately with some peers and fellow data practitioners at various settings these past few years into 3 symptoms.

 • I don’t know what I need!

 • We have a lot of data!

-By now many of the C-level executives and leaders have faced with the challenges to overcome in choosing the right data technology whether it is as simple as processing and organizing the data in the cloud or on-prem or both, or be able to predict the users demands by reading their minds and proactively producing the outcome and some may call it data science and others misunderstand it to be AI.
+By now many of the C-level executives and leaders have faced with the challenges to overcome in choosing the right data technology whether it is as simple as processing and organizing the data in the cloud or on-prem or both, or be able to predict the users demands by reading their minds, proactively producing the outcome and some may call it data science and others misunderstand it to be AI.
 The Big Data, Analytics & Cloud ecosystems are testing the mental capacity of the leaders and they are not alone.
-We are reaching the "withdrawal of technology fatigue" state or also known as "WTF".
-Many choose to blame this symptom on
+We are reaching the “withdrawal of technology fatigue” state or also known as “WTF”.
+Many choose to blame this symptom on.

 I don’t know what I need!

-It's a fact that organizations use <20 percent of all the data that is captured.
+It’s a fact that many organizations use <20 percent of all the data that is captured.
 However, we are being influenced by the buzz created by every new and innovative data product we come across and every interaction is a distraction come from where it may be.
-I urge every C-level to pay attention to the demand to value curve also known as "I don't know what I need" from the business.
-By not paying to this very important symptom, the business user could be looking for a solution to bail em out thus they blame this new symptom on
+I urge every C-level to pay attention to the demand to value curve also known as “I don’t know what I need” from the business.
+By not paying attention to this very important symptom, the business user could be looking for a solution to bail them out thus they blame this new symptom on

 We have a lot of data!

 Well, not all data is highly valuable, not every person in the team is highly skilled, nor every organization’s culture is the same.
 So, if any organization is suffering from these 3 symptoms, you are not alone.
 If the C-level is not paying attention to these symptoms, and find ways to control it from spreading, every data organization may get caught up in a cyclical “data growth hype” wherein they are unable to mature with what they have (data, skills or technology).